-Treatment with immune checkpoint inhibitors may also cause an infusion site reaction, as is also the case with chemotherapy.
-In addition, a side effect seen with certain immune checkpoint inhibitors in lung cancer is pneumonitis, which is inflammation of the lung tissue that may lead to difficulty breathing if not treated early and correctly.
+An immune checkpoint inhibitor side effect seen sometimes is pneumonitis, which is inflammation of the lung tissue that may lead to difficulty breathing if not treated early and correctly.

 Pneumonitis and some of the other side effects seen with immune checkpoint inhibitors are related to "turning on" the immune system, which then may also attack some healthy cells and cause inflammation.
 Other examples of this include: